n0rvyn/cursor-rules/README.md

 - **Scope Control**: `alwaysApply: true` for critical rules
 - **Contextual Application**: Rules activate based on file type and project context
 - **Two-Stage Activation**: Rules are first injected into context, then AI decides relevance based on description
+- **Precedence Note**: `alwaysApply` rules are always injected, but priority still determines the order when multiple rules apply

+When two rules apply to the same file, the one with the lower numeric priority is inserted first. `alwaysApply` simply ensures a rule is active; it does not override priority.

 ### Advanced Rule Techniques